zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/08-sinhala-amazon.md

 Reasonance is true.
 In the case of subferens.
 Occurs, Lower WEth.
 Sight sufferers fall asleep and down.

-[APZ 19.4] (#apz19 .4) {#apz19 .4 .ref .apz} "Ofter images”
+[APZ 19.4] (#apz19 .4) {#apz19 .4 .ref .apz} "Ofter images"
 What is something is the rest of all the Omnidirectional A word that surround without.
 'This is anything'.
 Tocking is the Hell Locking, The mass of the divine locus in human locus is in the locus, in the relic.
-“Noyak Figures” is the name of a sailor.
+"Noyak Figures" is the name of a sailor.
 Therefore, the loaders Was cast by God.

 [Msdiv 20] (#msdiv20) {#msdiv20 .ref .msdiv} (4-3)

 [APZ 20.1] (#apz20 .1) {#apz20 .1 .ref .apz} "Thirty, One Who Is Not Knowing
-Gathering” means “Yamambano” which has some kind of purpose Any constipated man or brahman who came to him or
+Gathering" means "Yamambano" which has some kind of purpose Any constipated man or brahman who came to him or
 A Doctor or a Holy Spirit, or a Household, or a Prophet, or a God, or A man or a man.
-“By not knowing” is the one who does not know the foolish one, the vice Gatherer is a craving accumulator.
+"By not knowing" is the one who does not know the foolish one, the vice Gatherer is a craving accumulator.
 Collects optics.
 CleanerSubfixes Collects.
 Karma accumulates suppositos.
 Collects visocious admonies.
 Food Sodules Collects.
 Collects redeemable admonies.
 The four tactic relics collect subtitles.
 Spiritual Institutions collect subtitles.
 Conscious Conscious Indications Collects.
 Birth.
-“The senseless person comes back to grief again, 'is repeated Kaikaduka, Domnus, for death of a nation to a Jharadoo, Strong blows come into the foul. causes, generates, causes paralyzes.
+"The senseless person comes back to grief again, 'is repeated Kaikaduka, Domnus, for death of a nation to a Jharadoo, Strong blows come into the foul. causes, generates, causes paralyzes.
 Orphanthi senseless The person collects the admin.
-The “senseless one” is the foolish one He who is disgraced.
+The "senseless one" is the foolish one He who is disgraced.

 [APZ 20.2] (#apz20 .2) {#apz20 .2 .ref .apz} "So by the knower
-Should not be accrued.”
+Should not be accrued."
 So it is from the fact that it is from the same matter, that By the way it is considered this one from sleep.
 All who know The editors are other and the person who is discouraging all Editors are grieving, figuring out the one who will know that all the dharms are incarnated There is a doctrine of birth for any reason to reproach it The person who learns to maintain is the one who is figuring out.

-[APZ 20.3] (#apz20 .3) {#apz20 .3.ref .apz} "do not collect subtitles” is a craving
+[APZ 20.3] (#apz20 .3) {#apz20 .3.ref .apz} "do not collect subtitles" is a craving
 Do not make subtleic.
 Optics do not do.
 Kelles do not make a birth. visuous Do not make subtleic.
 Do not adhere to food, do not adhere to the tabs.
 Four Apa The relics do not disrupt.
 Spiritual Institutions do not conjute Spiritual Institutions